peefeeyatko/theremin/README.md

 Theremin
 ========

-A thermin built with HTML5 and JavScript.
+A theremin built with HTML5 and JavaScript.
 It uses the canvas element and the web audio API.

 #### Directions